muffato/muffato.github.io/cv.md

 In parallel, I assume the function of _Head of Informatics_ for Tree of Life.
-Within the Institute, this role is about representing and supporting Tree of Life Informatics by ensuring sufficient IT capacity, compliance with internal policies and standards, but also writing strategy and policy documents for both the department and the Institute.
+Within the Institute, this role is about representing and supporting Tree of Life Informatics by ensuring sufficient IT capacity, compliance with internal policies and standards, but also writing strategy and policy documents for both the department, the Institute, and sister projects like ERGA ([links](https://zenodo.org/search?q=metadata.creators.person_or_org.identifiers.identifier%3A%220000-0002-7860-3560%22&f=resource_type%3Apublication)).

 ## European Bioinformatics Institute (EMBL-EBI), Hinxton, United Kingdom